 Dirty Martini, 31 King Street, Leeds, West Yorkshire, LS1 2HL.

 Restaurant Bar & Grill

 It may be a well-known restaurant, with bases around the UK, but Restaurant Bar and Grill also makes space for the thirsty folk of Leeds.
 In fact, come summer, their outside space is the perfect place to enjoy a cocktail or two while watching the world go by – and the quality of the drinks means you’ll likely want another.
-Try the Porn Star Martini, it’s a classic done well, served with half a passion fruit and a shot of prosecco primo, or go for an absolute classic with their refreshing Mojito.
+Try the Vanity Project, it’s a floral mix of Hendrick’s gin and Lanique rose liqueur with Cocchi Rosa, raspberries, hibiscous, lemon juice and egg whites.

 Restaurant Bar & Grill, The Old Post Office, 3 City Square, Leeds, West Yorkshire, LS1 2AN.